jh3nd3rs0n/jargyle/src/site/markdown/reference/client-properties.md

 **Description:**

-The timeout in milliseconds on waiting for the client socket to connect to the SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 60000)
+The timeout in milliseconds on waiting for the client socket to connect to the SOCKS server (default is 60000)

 **Value:** [Positive Integer](value-syntaxes.md#positive-integer)